 Although anyone can take an appointment, they don’t allow someone else on your behalf to consult them.
 So, if you have a scheduled appointment, the CAB will provide you with independent advice that will be confidential and impartial.
 Also, any services offered by CAB is free of cost.

-Here’s What to Expect from Citizens Advice Bureau Appointment
+Here’s What to Expect from Citizens Advice Bureau Birmingham appointment

 When you visit the CAB on the set date of your appointment, you need to fill out a form with basic details.
 On that form, you need to give your contact details and also consent to CAB, so they can hold all your records for offering continuous support in the future if necessary.

 If you make an appointment with Citizens Advice, they expect you to come with all the relevant paperwork for your issue to be ready.
-The documents that you need to bring in to the CAB appointment are divided into different segment according to the advice you seek.
+The documents that you need to bring in to the CAB appointment are divided into different segment according to the Citizens Advice Appointment you seek.

 There are various categories of advices that you can seek from CAB.
 But, the documents needed depends on the advice you are seeking from the Citizens Advice Bureau.